-- Make all functionality easily available from a keyboard.
+- Keyboard functionality: First, make all functionality, especially navigation, is easily available from a keyboard.

-- Provide users with enough time to read and use content.
+- Time to comprehend: Provide users with enough time to read and use content.
 Avoid quick moving banners and allow users to return to content or stop motion altogether.

-- Do not design content in a way that is known to cause seizures.
+- No flashing: Do not design content in a way that is known to cause seizures.

-- Include breadcrumbs and other navigation components that help users easily understand where they are.
+- Breadcrumbs: Finally, include breadcrumbs and other navigation components that help users easily understand where they are.

 Understandable Web Content

-Your content and functionality should be easily understood by users.
-Embrace clarity and concise communication at all times so that content and functionality are easy to comprehend.
+Next, content and functionality should be easily understood by users.
+Embrace clarity and concise communication at all times.
+Content should always be easy to comprehend.

-Here are four ways to make your existing website more understandable:
+To clarify, here are four ways to make your digital products more understandable:

-- Improve the readability of text-based content.
+- Readability: First, improve the readability of text-based content.
 Avoid overuse of abbreviations, jargon, and a content reading level higher than 9th grade.

-- Include form validation that clearly explains what users should enter into fields.
+- Form validation: Finally, include form validation that clearly explains what users should enter into fields.

 Robust Web Content

-Following web development standards will help you maximize your site’s compatibility with assistive technologies.
+First and foremost, follow established web development standards.
+This will help you maximize compatibility with assistive technologies.
 A standards-based website with clean code will offer a more robust experience across a wider array of devices and platforms.

-Use the W3C’s markup validation service to ensure your site complies to current web standards and be sure to clean up any incomplete tags or duplicate elements.
+To do this, use the W3C’s markup validation service to ensure your site complies to current web standards.
+This will give you a good baseline for standards-based code.
+Also, be sure to clean up any incomplete tags, duplicate elements, and so on.

 - Create a plan: Outline priorities and timelines for each of the above guidelines.
 It is inevitable that some things on your checklist will be easier to implement than others.
 Prioritize.